learn-co-curriculum/git-remotes-with-github-readme/README.md

 10. Now, make sure you've still got your remote git info copied from GitHub, and type the following into the terminal:
 `git remote add origin <your-copied-remote-repository-URL>`.
-This sets the remote, so you can push and pull code.
+This sets the remote, so you can push code.
+The `git remote add` command consists of a remote name, by default, origin and a remote URL such as https://github.com/user/repository-name.git.
+The remote name _origin_ is the default alias assigned to your new remote repo.
+It can be renamed to anything.

 #### For the Standalone Learn IDE